 DO I NEED TO DUMBBELL ROW ON A BENCH?

 The bench is the easiest way to perform the dumbbell row exercise, however, it can be performed on any sturdy surface.

 Yes, but only if you do them properly.
 Don’t make the mistake of using a weight that is too heavy.

 This will force you to use momentum and too much biceps.
 Focus on activating and using your back muscles as I described above.

 The dumbbell row is a versatile exercise.
 There are many different ways you can use this simple exercise to target your back.

 Chest Supported Row/ AKA Incline Rows

-Another variation that you can perform is the Chest Supported Row.
-This exercise also requires a bench, but instead, you lay flat on your chest while rowing the dumbbells up towards the bench.
+One variation that you can perform is the Chest Supported Row.
+This exercise requires an incline bench.
+To do it, you lay flat on your chest while rowing the dumbbells up towards the bench.

-You can also choose to flare your elbow out 90 degrees rather than tucking it up towards the ceiling.
+For example, you can flare your elbow out 90 degrees rather than tucking it up towards the ceiling.

-That dumbbell row variation with flared elbows will emphasize the posterior shoulder more.
+That dumbbell row variation with flared elbows will emphasize the posterior shoulder muscles more.